Maithil Brahmin: Divisions

 According to the Vedic Samhita, Maithil Brahmins are divided into the Vajasaneyi (Yajurvedic) and the Chandogya(Samavedic) and each group is strictly exogamous.
-They are also further classified by four main categories, the Srotriyas (Soit), the Yogyas (Bhalmanush), the Painjas and the Jaiwars.
-They are all expected to be morganatic (anuloma) however these days this is no longer enforced strictly.
+Among the total number of Maithil Brahmins, around twenty five percent Brahmins belong to Chhandog and remaining belong to Vajasaneyi.
+They are also further classified by four main categories, the Shrotriyas (Soit), the Yogyas (Bhalmanush), the Painjas and the Jaiwars.
 They are also divided into various Mools or Clan's name.
-And every mool is further divided into upamool or sub clans.
+On the basis of mools, they are categorised into three classes.
+They are Atyant Shrestha, Dwitiya Shreni and Madhyammul.
+And every mool is further divided into upamool or sub clans called as Moolgram.
+Each mool is associated with its own Viji Purusha, who is the earliest known ancestor of the mool.

 Religious practices

 They are mainly practitioners of Shaktism in various forms, however there are also Vaishnavites and Shaivites.
+A male child of Maithil Brahmin family gets the status of a Brahmin only after completion of the sacred ceremony Maithil Upanayan.
+The Maithil Brahmins also worship their family's own Kuldevta.
+There several Kuldevtas for different clans of them.
+Dharmaraj is a major Kuldevta among some groups of the Maithil Brahmins.

+The rituals and procedures of the marriage between a Maithil Brahmins couple is practiced and performed according to the tradition of the Maithil Vivah in the region.

 Panjis

 Panjis or Panji Prabandh are extensive genealogical records maintained among Maithil Brahmins similar to the Hindu genealogy registers at Haridwar.
 While marriage they obtain the “Aswajan”(Non-relative) certificate from the panjikars,this system was started by Harisinghdeva.